Last Reviewed: 01 May 2025

 Reinforce internal rewards

-Discuss strategies to cope with relapse
+Discuss strategies to respond to and cope with relapse

 "Have you maintained change for a period of 6 months or more?”